tohagan/stlive/README.md

 **Step 2.** Start your simulators / emulators / devices

-*But hang on ...
-We don't even have an app yet!*  ...
+"*But hang on ...
+We don't even have an app yet!*"  ...
 Trust me ...
 You soon will.

 Refer to **[Installation Guide](INSTALL.md)** topics covering **Device Simulators and Emulators** and **Javascript Remote Debugging**.